 Storm Updates: Imelda Drenches Texas As Humberto Menaces Bermuda

-Heavy rains are triggering flash floods in eastern Texas as Tropical Depression Imelda draws nearer — one of several large storms that forecasters are watching closely Wednesday.
+Heavy rains are triggering flash floods in eastern Texas as Tropical Depression Imelda draws nearer in the Gulf of Mexico — one of several large storms that forecasters are watching closely Wednesday.
 In the Atlantic, Bermuda is under a hurricane warning as Hurricane Humberto nears the island as a Category 3 storm.

-Imelda was briefly a tropical storm after forming in the Gulf of Mexico.
-But despite weakening into a tropical depression Tuesday night, Imelda is still expected to bring an additional 5 to 10 inches of rainfall to Houston, Galveston and other parts of eastern Texas through Friday, with isolated totals of 20 to 25 inches possible.
+Imelda was briefly a tropical storm after forming in the Gulf.
+Despite weakening into a tropical depression Tuesday night, the storm is still expected to bring an additional 5 to 10 inches of rainfall to Houston, Galveston and other parts of eastern Texas through Friday, with isolated totals of 20 to 25 inches possible.

 Here are the preliminary rainfall totals we have observed so far from 7AM Tuesday through 7AM this morning.
 Most of the highest totals have been concentrated in Matagorda, Brazoria, Galveston, and Chambers counties. #txwx #houwx #glswx pic.twitter.com/gtCFqMrg4r— NWS Houston (@NWSHouston) September 18, 2019